LiZhenhuan1019/lzhlib/doc/graphics/matrix.md

    Then we want to compute the multiplication of m0, m1, and m2.

-   If we first multiply m0 and m1, then multiply the result to m2, we have to multiply the underlying number 30 * 35 * 15 + 30 * 15 * 5 = 15825 times.
+   If we first multiply m0 and m1, then multiply the result to m2, we have to multiply the underlying numbers 30 * 35 * 15 + 30 * 15 * 5 = 15825 times.

    However if we first multiply m1 and m2, then multiply m0 to the result, we only have to do multiplication 35 * 15 * 5 + 30 * 35 * 5 = 7875 times.